nawrotlab/larvaworld/README.md

 GUI
 ===================
 A user-friendly GUI allows easy importation, inspection and analysis of data, model, life-history and environment configuration, visualization and data-acquisition setup and control over simulations, essays and batch-runs.
 Videos and tutorials are also available.
-In principal the user shouldn't have to mess with the code at all.
+In principle the user shouldn't have to mess with the code at all.

 Visualization
 ===================